 USSEA’s Annual Edwin Ziegfeld Awards honor distinguished leaders who have made significant contributions to the National and International fields of art education.
-Two Ziegfeld Awards will be presented during the National Art Education Conference to be held in Minneapolis, MN, March 26-28, 2020.
+Two Ziegfeld Awards will be presented during the National Art Education Conference to be held in Minneapolis, Minnesota.

 One national award to honor an art educator from within the United States.

 One international award to honor a colleague from outside the United States, who has made contributions of INTERNATIONAL significance to art education.

 ELIGIBILITY: Nominees must be members of USSEA or InSEA and persons who have brought distinction to International aspects of art education through an exceptional and continuous record of achievement in scholarly writing, research, professional leadership, teaching, professional service, or community service bearing on international education in the visual arts.